vimotest/viewmodel-testlang-prototype/Readme.md

 * UPM, a Universal Password Manager
 * Rachota, a task management tool
 * Spark, a messaging application

+You can also have a look in the `screenshots` directory, where we exported PDF-screenshots of the sample models (Views+Tests).
+We did this using the Editor2Pdf MPS plugin (https://github.com/Fumapps/Editor2PDF).

 Note: Most of the subject applications are used from the empirical study of Zuddas' research (https://doi.org/10.1145/3236454.3236489).
 Also see the readme in `solutions/ExampleApplications/Readme.md`.